TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 Now since you have removed all the bloatware let's just finally delete the leftovers from C:\Program Files\WindowsApps <br>
 Take the ownership as we did above <br>
-Now delete every folder except these...
+Now delete folders according to what apps you removed... <br>

+For Ex.
+I've removed everything and kept Store, Xbox, Notepad (UWP) and Windows Terminal <br>

+And here I've removed every bloatware <br>

+Now create a new user account or enable Windows Administrator Account, log into it and voila! <br>
-## You Have Successfully Debloated Windows 11!
+You Have Successfully Debloated Windows 11!

 ## Basic Tweaking